AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 <pre>RuntimeError</pre>If any other error (not mentioned above) appears during scenario execution, it is reported as a RunTimeError.

 If a scenario terminates with the RuntimeError, its further behavior will depend on its setting of Max number of consecutive errors.
-For more information, see [Number of consecutive errors](../../workfront-fusion/scenarios/scenario-settings-panel.md#number) in the article [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information, see [Number of consecutive errors](../../workfront-fusion/scenarios/scenario-settings-panel.md#number) in the article [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).

 >[!NOTE]
 >